thim81/asyncapi-format/readme.md

 to maintain the file with greater ease.

 The filtering is a handy add-on to remove specific elements from the AsyncAPI like internal endpoints, beta tags, ...
-This can be useful in CI/CD pipelines, where the AsyncAPI is used as source for other documents like Web documentation or for generating event producers/consumers.
+This can be useful in CI/CD pipelines, where the AsyncAPI is used as the source for other documents like Web documentation or for generating event producers/consumers.

 ## Features